frederic-perez/AmE-dictionary/data/dictionary.md

 __circumambulate__ _v_ :pencil2:
 __circumcircle__
 __circumforaneous__ _adj_
-__circumlocution__ _n_ :two: The use of unnecessarily wordy and indirect language. _Syn_ ambage, periphrasis, evasion _He is long-winded and prone to circumlocution in his public speeches._
+__circumlocution__ _n_ :three: /ser-kum-loh-KYOO-shun/ The use of unnecessarily wordy and indirect language. _Syn_ ambage, periphrasis, evasion _He is long-winded and prone to circumlocution in his public speeches._
 __circumnavigate__ _v_ :two: __1__ To proceed completely around: _circumnavigating the earth._ __2__ To go around; circumvent: _circumnavigate the downtown traffic._
 __circumradius__
 __circumscribe__ _v_ /SER-kum-skrybe/ Circumscribe means “o limit the size or amount of something,” or, in other words, “to constrict the range or activity of.” _His role as president was carefully circumscribed by the board._